kerrycobb/recipes/jerk-chicken.md

 -  2 tablespoons zest and 1/4 cup juice from about 4 limes
 -  1/4 cup olive oil
 -  Kosher salt and freshly ground black pepper
--  1 large whole chicken, back removed, split in half along breastbone (4 to 4 1/2 pounds, see notes)
+-  1 large whole chicken split in half along breastbone, ~4 pounds

 ## Directions
-Ideally, grill over fire fed with Bay or Allspice wood.
-1. Combine all ingredients in a food processor.
+1. Combine all ingredients in a food processor and turn to paste.
 2. Marinate for 24 hours.
 3. Place skin side up on cooler side of grill.
-4. Bring internal temperature up &deg;F
+4. Bring internal temperature of breasts up 145 &deg;F
 5. Flip skin side down on warmer side of grill.
-6. Bring internal temperature above 165&deg;F
+6. Bring internal temperature of breast to 155&deg;F

+Ideally, grill/smoke with pimento wood chips.